Risto12/BulletinBoard/README.md

 <br>
 Test project to practise React development and Nodejs
 <br>
-Bulletin board is made with react front and nodejs backend.
+Bulletin board is made with React front and Nodejs backend.
 Mongodb is required to store data.